Beacon hebrew Alliance Bylaws

 Parliamentary Practice

-Robert's Rules of Order are the standard for parliamentary procedure in BHA in the absence of any other rules governing this type of procedure.
+Robert's Rules of Order are the standard for parliamentary procedure for BHA membership meetings (in the absence of any other rules governing this type of procedure).

 ARTICLE XV